robcicle/Mooneys/README.md

 # Mooneys Cave Crusade

 ARCHIVED: 07/03/25
-This archive date is close to two years after the actual abandonment of the project.
+This archive date is close to two years after the actual completion of the project.

 Try out the final build at [robcicle.dev](https://robcicle.dev/games/mooneys)